for mat and yoga studios

 What you get, specifically

-• Yoga-specific intake fields with conditional logic — pregnancy, recent surgery, injury detail.
+• Yoga-specific intake fields that adapt — pregnancy, recent surgery, injury detail.

 • Memberships, packs, and term-based teacher-training cohorts on one schedule.